Learn how Intuit Enterprise Suite helps streamline business operations

 However, the true purpose of multidimensional accounting is to avoid the need for an elaborate account numbering system.
 Instead of having to build a multidimensional chart of accounts, consider a modern accounting system like Intuit Enterprise Suite that has multidimensional values built in.

-Instead of tracking details like location or product line through a cumbersome chart of accounts, multidimensional accounting encodes those details at the transaction level using tags, classes, or other categorizing elements.
+note icon Tracking details like location or product line through a chart of accounts can be cumbersome.
+Instead, multidimensional accounting software, like IES, encodes those details at the transaction level using tags, classes, or other categorizing elements.

 Do you need a multidimensional accounting solution?